 There are a plethora of front-end development job openings available in the market of the United States.
 Hence, it’s fair to assume that they are high-valued hot property at the moment.

 2. HTML, CSS proficiency

-HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets) form the core building blocks of web development.
+The two important pillars – Hypertext Markup Language (HTML) along with Cascading Style (CSS) form the crux of web development.
 A front-end developer should have a solid understanding of HTML, including knowledge of semantic HTML, which is the use of HTML elements to describe the type of content they contain.
 A front-end developer should also be proficient in CSS, including layout, styling, and responsive design.
 This includes knowledge of CSS layout techniques such as Flexbox and Grid, and understanding of media queries, which allow you to apply different CSS styles based on the screen size.

 3. Familiarity with JS frameworks and libraries

 You must be aware of the JS framework and libraries.
 Yes, we’re taking about a victorious trio – React, Angular, and Vue.js – that facilitates in streamlining development and improving the performance of web applications.

 - Angular is a framework for building dynamic web applications, it uses two-way data binding;

 It is obviously important for a front-end developer to be familiar with at least one of these frameworks and understand when to use them in a project.

 4. Experience with CSS preprocessors and CSS in JS